 the many servers and services are maintained.
 The VP, Infrastructure directs

 a team of system administrator contractors, and is assisted part time by a number of volunteer sysadmins.
-VP, Infrastructure also makes a monthly report directly to the board.
-In this way, the board exercises oversight over all official Foundation activities.
+Some corporate officers report directly to the President and provide a monthly report; the President rolls up all reports for the board on a monthly basis.
+This way, the board provides oversight for all operations as well as project activities.

 Article V. of the ASF bylaws specifies a Board comprised of 9 Directors, elected annually by the ASF Membership.
 The Apache Board is much like the board of directors of any other corporation, responsible for -- management of the corporate assets (funds, intellectual property, trademarks, and support equipment) and allocation of corporate resources to projects.

 The board is responsible for appointing any officers of the ASF, including executive officers -- President, Secretary, Treasurer -- and other officers, both those with corporate functions (Legal, Publicity), and Vice Presidents of individual Apache projects.
 The board also sets overall policy for Apache projects, or in many cases, delegates the details of policy setting and implementation to specific corporate officers.
 Official resolutions are used to appoint or change officer positions, create new Top Level Projects (TLPs) or retire unused projects, and in certain cases to make fundamental policy decisions.
 Most policy is simply agreed upon by the board and any relevant officer(s), and published on our website.

 With the exception of monthly conference calls, board communication is done over private mailing lists.
 The email@example.com mailing list is the primary place where official business is done.
 All directors, corporate officers and PMC chairs are expected to subscribe to this mailing list and track issues relevant to their areas of responsibility.
 Many ASF Members also participate, comment, and help resolve issues where appropriate.